SS-Hake/boldlygoes.github.io/_posts/2017-02-09-gossamer-review.md

 <figcaption>The Gossamer in all it's saggy glory.</figcaption>
 </figure>

 I bought my Gossamer from OutdoorGear.co.uk for £75 last April, before the BoldlyGoes trip to Spain.
-I initially chose it over the Wild Country Zephyros 1, due to it’s interesting design, completely separate flysheet and £35 price difference.
+I initially chose it over the Wild Country Zephyros 1, due to it’s interesting design and £35 price difference.
 The two-pole tunnel design isn't a popular tent design, but it looks great and pitching is a breeze, even in bad conditions.

 ## Build Quality